Refuge89/Old_Website/README.md

 ## Introduction

-My friend is into 'nulling' websites, lateron gave the files to me.
+My friend is into 'nulling' websites, later on gave the files to me.
 Then I decided to turn it into WoW registration site.

 ## Install